Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Dataset Construction

 \section{Dataset Construction}

-The research of \textit{Kundoku} translation system is facing the problem of low resource.
-There is only one open source dataset created by \citet{wang-etal-2023-kanbun}.
-Their dataset contains around 3,400 sentences and the genre is limited to classical Chinese poems from the 7\textsuperscript{th} century A.D. to the 10\textsuperscript{th} century A.D.
-Their dataset also lacks annotated marks.
-This makes the dataset inadequate for the research of \textit{Kundoku} system.
+The research on \textit{Kundoku} translation system faces a low-resource challenge.
+There is only one open source dataset created by~\citet{wang-etal-2023-kanbun}.
+This dataset contains approximately 3,400 sentences, restricted to the genre of classical Chinese poems from the 7\textsuperscript{th} century A.D. to the 10\textsuperscript{th} century A.D.
+Their dataset also lacks annotations.
+This dataset is insufficient for research on the \textit{Kundoku} system.

-This section introduces how we built a new dataset from the largest online accessible website\footnote{\url{https://kanbun.info/}} about classical Chinese and Japanese translations.
-Data in the website is organized as pairs of one punctuated Chinese sentence and its corresponding Japanese translation.
-There is still no \textbf{Okurigana} and \textbf{Kaeriten} mark annotated.
-Thus, we propose methods to get different types of marks.
+This section introduces how we constructed a new dataset from the largest online accessible website\footnote{\url{https://kanbun.info/}} about classical Chinese and Japanese translations.
+The data within this website is organized as pairs consisting of a punctuated classical Chinese sentence and its corresponding Japanese translation.
+However, this dataset still lacks \textbf{Okurigana} and \textbf{Kaeriten} annotations.
+Therefore, we propose methods to automatically generate these marks.